A grey rabbit for fly strike on rabbits

 What is Fly Strike?

-The flies lay their eggs on the rabbit, then within a few hours the fly eggs hatch into maggots.
+The flies lay their eggs on the rabbit, and then, within a few hours, the fly eggs hatch into maggots.
 The maggots then start to burrow and eat into the skin of the rabbit.
-This causes serious suffering to the poor rabbit because it’s basically being eaten alive.
+This causes severe suffering to the poor rabbit because it’s basically being eaten alive.

 You may not be able to see the maggots if your rabbit has long hair, or they may be under matted fur or fur soiled by faecal material.
-So being able to spot the signs of fly strike is important.
+So, being able to identify the early signs of fly strike in rabbits is important.

-So, if your rabbit is displaying fly strike symptoms such as restlessness, irritation, has wet fur, is smelly around areas like the tail, has stopped eating or suddenly becomes aggressive, take your bunny to see your vet immediately.
+So, if your rabbit's behaviour changes and they are displaying fly strike symptoms such as restlessness, irritation, wet fur, smelly around areas like the tail, has stopped eating or suddenly becomes aggressive, take your bunny to see your vet immediately.

-Fly strike can be life threatening if left untreated.
-If you think your rabbit has fly strike speak to your vet immediately, and if it’s out of hours call an emergency vet.
+Fly strike can be life-threatening if left untreated.
+If you think your rabbit has fly strike, speak to your vet immediately.
+If it’s out of hours, call an emergency vet.

-Fly strike is quite common in the warmer months from around April to October, be particularly wary in summer months.
+Fly strike is quite common in the warmer months, from around April to October, so be particularly wary during the summer months.
 But the risk of fly strike happening can be any time of year, so it’s important to be aware of this condition all year round, just in case!

-Other causes of a dirty bottom include dental disease, spinal injury or old age which can makes cleaning painful for your bunny.
+Other causes of a dirty bottom include dental disease, spinal injury or old age, which can make cleaning painful for your bunny.
 If your bunny can’t balance properly or is too fat, they may not be able to clean themselves properly.
 A bad diet can mean they produce too many droppings for them to clean.

 fly strike rabbits in a garden